openreferral/hsds_example_profile/README.md

 In our hypothetical scenario we need to provide a new endpoint to quickly support exhanging data about organizations operating at particular locations.

-Inside `profile/openapi.json` we add the endpoint with the parameter details:
+Inside `profile/openapi.json` we add the endpoint with the parameter and response details as follows:

 ```json
 {